SELF SERVICE IN THE RETAIL AND DINING ENVIRONMENTS

 Self service in retail and dining environments has, over the years, steadily increased.
 It continues to do so, and there are several kinds, each with variations.
 There are in fact four different environments to consider, each having its own requirements.
 As they do not directly compare, they need to be considered individually.

 First, I will consider the self-selection shop environment, and the two ways self service can be done there.
 Next, the catalogue shop environment.
-Then, the fuel station environment, and last of all, the dining environment.
+Then, the fuel station environment, which also has two ways, and last of all, the dining environment.

 You should note that I shop mainly in England and France, and therefore most of my comments will relate to retailers operating in these countries.